hercysn/Beatles_Story/README.md

 ## Notes

-Application database integration and AI integrations are intentionally not included yet.
+- Application database reads, public read policies, admin auth, ingestion jobs, and AI integrations are intentionally not wired into the public UI yet.
+- Several reader-facing quotes in the guided hook drafts are marked for source and wording verification before publication.
+- Chinese guided hook pages currently preserve the route and chapter structure; full Chinese long-form translations still need an editorial pass.

 ## Web App Notes

-See `apps/web/README.md` for frontend implementation notes, including the static homepage fixture data added in Task 5.
+See `apps/web/README.md` for frontend implementation notes.